Companies that use 6Sense

 The pain points are strikingly consistent.
 Companies want to "reduce cost per opportunity while improving lead quality," "identify in-market accounts," and "move accounts through the funnel" more efficiently.
 They're trying to build "repeatable, scalable, and attributable pipeline" and use "intent signals to prioritize plays."
 One role explicitly seeks to "leverage AI and modern sales technology to automate execution" while another aims to "predict pipeline coverage gaps."
 The through-line is clear: organizations are investing in 6Sense to replace manual prospecting with intelligence-driven targeting that accelerates complex B2B sales cycles.

-Based on an analysis of tech stacks from companies that use 6Sense
+Source: Analysis of tech stacks from 2,204 companies that use 6Sense

 Commonly Paired Technologies